-Taking into account the position of the intermediary parent company, the directors are of the view that there are no events expected to have a material adverse impact on the company's ability to continue as a going concern, for a period up to at least 31 December 2022.
+Taking into account the position of the intermediate parent company, the directors are of the view that there are no events expected to have a material adverse impact on the company's ability to continue as a going concern, for a period of 12 months from the date of approval of the financial statements.
 Accordingly, they continue to adopt the going concern basis in preparing these financial statements.